Undergraduate Student Handbook

 The catalog under which a student graduates will be determined by the student's advisor in consultation with the student.
 Normally, any single catalog issued or in force during a student's residence at Georgia Tech may be used to satisfy the graduation requirements.
 Students who transfer into the School from another University or another major may use any single catalog issued or in force after the transfer date.
 Students who are readmitted following an extended period of absence (over one year) may be required to follow a single catalog issued or in force after the date of return.
 Note that the "ten year" rule for credit hours naturally limits the length of time available to satisfy the requirements of earlier catalogs (See the Georgia Tech General Catalog for details regarding the "ten year" rule).

 In order to meet the requirements of earlier catalogs, course substitutions are sometimes necessary.
 Some of the courses that are replaced by new, equivalent courses are covered by "blanket substitution" approval by the Institute Undergraduate Curriculum Committee.
 All other course substitutions must be approved on a case-by-case basis by the Institute Undergraduate Curriculum Committee.
-Each student is responsible for submitting the necessary petitions for this type substitution (i.e.: Petition to the Faculty Form can be picked up in room 296 of the Love building, the academic office, but the student must get proper signatures then take the form to the Registrar's Office).
-All course substitutions must be listed on the degree petition.
-Because some of the courses required by the 1997-99 and earlier catalogs are no longer taught, it may be advantageous for students to use the curriculum that appears in the Georgia Tech General Catalog.
-This curriculum is listed earlier in this handbook.
+Each student is responsible for submitting the necessary petitions for this type substitution (i.e.: Petition to the Faculty Form can be found here).
+Students may access the current MSE curriculum in the GT catalog.

-To become a degree candidate, a student must submit a formal degree petition to the Institute the semester prior to the semester of graduation.
-The procedure for filing your undergraduate degree petition is listed below.
+To become a degree candidate, a student must apply for graduation to the Institute the semester prior to the semester of graduation.

 Engineering Certificate Programs & Post Graduate Opportunities